SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-teonkajkafon/PROJECT_PRESENTATION.md

 **Testing:** test for inputting different messages and assert they are returned.
 test that the output: is a string; gives a message when the output is anything other than a string.

+#### Planning

+**Plan:**

+- write a function that takes in a message and returns it. ✅
+- write the kata scenario.✅

 ### MVP 2

 Search for a specific word within the input message and output an alertmessage in the console to warn of that key word.
 **Testing** test a message with the specific word to ensure the alert functionality works, insensitive to case.

+#### Planning

+** Plan: **

+1. write a function that takes in a message (string to decode) and a keyword (word to search for). ✅

+2. convert both message and keyWord to lowercase for case-insensitive searching. ✅

+3. check if message is empty.
+If so, set a default output message ("There was no text in this message").
+Otherwise, it retains the original message. ✅

+4. search for the keyWord (lowercase) within the decodedMessage (also lowercase).✅

+5. if keyWord is found, return an alert message (Alert!
+The word "${keyWord}" was found in the message)✅

+6. returns an object containing both decodedMessage and alertMessage.✅

 ### MVP 3